satorici/satori-cli/src/satoricli/docs/repo.md

 # [Intro](README.md)
 ## Repo

-Satori provides automatic testing for repositories, in particular when they are connected to CI.
+Satori provides automatic testing for repositories, in particular when they are connected to our [GitHub Application](https://github.com/apps/satorici).
 At the same time, we also have the possibility of testing repositories that are not connected to your CI, but that you have access to.

 Whenever you want to check the status of your repositories, the Satori CLI repo command can assist you.
 It will execute the `.satori.yml` playbook within your repo unless you are using public playbooks (you can list them with `satori-cli playbook --public`)